nizD/Wayback-Machine/Course Preparation/Topics (Phase 2).md

 ## String
 * Linear time Pattern Matching using KMP
-* Minimum insertions to make palindrome using KMP
+* Classical Applications of KMP

 ## Dynamic Programming
 * Some more intuition about the working of DP techniques